The Anti-Bribery and Anti-Corruption Review: Canada

 i Canada's progress with the OECD Anti-Bribery Convention

-Transparency International's report indicated that Canadian enforcement levels had regressed from 'moderate' to 'limited' because Canadian enforcement authorities had only commenced four foreign bribery prosecutions between 2014 and 2017.
-According to the report, systemic challenges still hamper the enforcement of white-collar offences in Canada.
+Transparency International's report indicated that Canadian enforcement levels have remained classified as 'limited' because Canadian enforcement authorities had only commenced three foreign bribery prosecutions between 2016 and 2019.
+According to the report, inadequacies in enforcement systems broadly remain, including concerns about prosecutorial independence and lack of resources, staff or training for enforcement bodies or the courts in Canada.
 On Transparency International's scale, 'moderate' and 'limited' enforcement indicate stages of progress but are not considered sufficient deterrence of bribery and corruption.

 ii Wallace and the importance of international cooperation